 Allow Them The Choice

-Like with all young people, and anyone in-fact, you should never force anyone to do something they are uncomfortable with.
-Simple ask if they wish to take part.
-If they wish to, awesome now just to make sure they enjoy themselves.
-If they don’t wish to take part, just ensure someone is there to keep an eye on those not taking part.
+Like with all young people, and anyone in fact, you should never force anyone to do something they are uncomfortable with.
+Ask if they wish to take part.
+If they wish to, awesome now, just to make sure they enjoy themselves.
+If they don’t wish to participate, just ensure someone is there to keep an eye on those not taking part.